VISIT OUR ART STORE ▶

 Step 2: Add Smaller Flowers and Finishing Touches

-Now that the main flower is done, I like to fill the space with a few tiny flowers and details.
+Now that the main flower is done, the artist likes to fill the space with a few tiny flowers and details.
 This makes the whole piece look more complete and fun.

 Paint Small Flowers with a Light Touch